Why Create Passive Income Streams?

 "OK, this all sounds great, but how are you doing with your income streams Mari?"
 I love this question!
 For those who know me, or for those who are getting to know me, I am a big believer in coaches putting their money where their mouth is.

 Remember, this screen shot is passive income from the sales of my clinical products including my forms packets, workshop in a kit, and my e-book.
-This does not include my quarterly royalty checks from my Amazon book (another passive income stream).
+This does not include my quarterly royalty checks from my Amazon book (which is another passive income stream).

 The store screen shot also does not include my leveraged income via speaking fees, workshops, group trainings or webinars.

-And clearly, this does total does not include my active income from my role as a therapist in one-on-one or couples sessions, or from my coaching and consulting, nor does it include my supervision income, or my clinical income at my counseling center.
+And clearly, this does total does not include my active income from my role as a therapist in one-on-one or couples sessions, nor does it include my income from my individual coaching and consulting, and it does not include my supervision income, or my clinical income at my counseling center.

 Again, this income shown is generated from passive income earnings only from my products that I worked hard to write, create and sell on my website store.
 Income I made while hiking, sleeping, vacationing or doing other things I really enjoy besides being actively present at my business.